Frequently Asked Questions

-Learn more about the program, training, staffing, costs, and support.
+Learn more about the program,

-CAPABLE OVERVIEW
+CAPABLE Overview

 CAPABLE is a client-directed home-based intervention to increase mobility, functionality, and capacity to age in their community for older adults.
 CAPABLE consists of time-limited services from an occupational therapist, a nurse, and a handy worker working in tandem with the older adult as an inter-professional team.
 A key component of this approach is having the older person drive the goal setting and brainstorming strategies with the team toward reaching their goals.
 Each service builds on the others by increasing the participants’ capacity to function at home.
 This can decrease hospitalization and nursing home stays by improving medication management, problem-solving ability, strength, balance, mobility, nutrition, and home safety, while decreasing isolation, depression, and fall risk.